olensmar/ambassador-codegen-module/README.md

 ## Mapping Generation

-The generated mapping is prohibitive in the sense that it only maps the exact matching path (including path parameters), which requires the use of the regex functionality in Ambassador.
-For example, the generated mapping for the getPetById operation above generates:
+The generated mapping is prohibitive in the sense that it only maps the exact matching method and path (including path parameters), for each operation.
+For example, the generated mapping for the getPetById operation above results in:

 ```
 apiVersion: getambassador.io/v2